greg-raven/Uncommon-Sense/_posts/2020-08-27-building-the-new-internet.md

 ---
-title: 'Building the new Internet'
+title: "Building the new Internet"
 layout: post
 categories:
 - speech